oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 -----------------

 Features which are device- or vendor-specific can be exposed as extensions.
-The list of extensions supported by the driver implementation can be queried using ::${x}DriverGetExtensionProperties.
+The list of extensions supported by the driver implementation can be queried using ${x}DriverGetExtensionProperties.

 ## --validate=off
   - All extension functions must be postfixed with `Ext`